EricHsia7/bus/README.md

 ### Analytics

 - **Bus Arrival Time**: This feature requires setting Personal Schedule.
-After set, it will work in route page.
+After set, it will work on route and location page.
 - **Data Usage**: See the transferred data quantity.
 - **Storage**: See the drive space used by Bus on your device.